DO YOU NEED TO EXCHANGE CURRENCY IN AMSTERDAM?

 - You can transfer between currencies if you have multiple currencies in your account.

-- Any remaining funds can be transferred back at a minimal fee to your money.
+- Any remaining funds can be easily transferred back into your home currency.

 A Borderless account with a debit card is available if you live in the US, the UK, Australia, New Zealand, Singapore, or any country in the EU.